 - Moving to YouTube

 - What’s the situation today?

-Soon after, Twitch sent out an official statement to outlets including Dexerto: “As is our process, we take appropriate action when we have evidence that a streamer has acted in violation of our Community Guidelines or Terms of Service.
+Soon after, Twitch sent the following statement to Dexerto: “As is our process, we take appropriate action when we have evidence that a streamer has acted in violation of our Community Guidelines or Terms of Service.
 These apply to all streamers regardless of status or prominence in the community.”

-Outside of stating that Doc had “acted in violation” of Community Guidelines, no explanation was given at the time as to what he had done, and we’re still waiting for an answer.
+Outside of stating that Doc had “acted in violation” of Community Guidelines, no explanation was given at the time as to what he had done.

 On the evening of June 27, a day after his suspension from Twitch, the streamer finally broke his silence with a statement on Twitter: “Champions Club, Twitch has not notified me on the specific reason behind their decision.
 Firm handshakes to all for the support during this difficult time.”